-To allow test applications checking that no rogue root certificate is being used for BAS purposes, the BAS certificate store SHALL be accessible to MHP applications as a file in read-only filesystem, whose path SHALL be stored in a dedicated java system property named system.BAS.keystore.
-Such a certificate store SHALL NOT be password-protected.
+To allow test applications checking that no rogue root certificate is being used for BAS purposes, the keystore with BAS public key repository SHALL be accessible to MHP applications as a file in read-only filesystem, whose path SHALL be stored in the system.
+BAS. keystore system property.
+Such keystore SHALL NOT be password-protected.